Viincenttt/MollieApi/README.md

 BalanceTransactionResponse balanceTransactions = await this._balanceClient.ListBalanceTransactionsAsync({yourBalanceId});
 ```

+Each transaction in the list of transactions, has a context.
+The context properties depends on the "type" field of the transaction.
+For example, a transaction with the type "payment" has a context with a "payment-id" value.
+For a full list of transaction types and their context specific properties, take a look at the Mollie documentation of the "[List balance transactions](https://docs.mollie.com/reference/v2/balances-api/list-balance-transactions)" endpoint.

 ### List primary balance transactions
 With the List primary balance transactions endpoint you can retrieve a list of all the movements on your primary balance.
 This includes payments, refunds, chargebacks, and settlements.
 ```C#